floordikker/personal-fitbit-analyzer/README.md

 # My own fitbit dasbhoard on AWS QuickSight

 This project contains code to set up a dashboard containing FitBit data and personal health data.
-The goal of this project has been to provide more insight into long term correlations and see whether trends exists.
+By means of combining the data FitBit logs and the data that I keep track of, I am hoping to gain more insight into long term correlations and see whether trends exists.

 ## Set up

 The infrastructure is written in Typescript and the runtime code is written in Python.
 The infrastructure contains:
-* S3 Bucket to host data needed to interact with the Fitbit data
+* S3 Bucket to host data needed to interact with the Fitbit API
 * S3 Bucket for personal files and processed Fitbit data
 * QuickSight dashboard
 * Lambda function with run time code that is triggered each Monday at 09.00 pm